|Nutrition Facts (per serving)|

 - 2 cans stewed tomatoes (or diced)

 In the slow cooker, combine the bean mixture, bay leaves, oregano, chicken stock, and enough water to cover the beans.
 Cover and cook on high for 3 hours, or until the beans are tender.

-Add the remaining celery, carrots, onion, and garlic along with the cooked sausage and tomatoes and decrease temperature to low.
-Cook for additional 3 to 4 hours.
+Add the celery, carrots, onion, and garlic along with the cooked sausage and tomatoes and change the setting to low.
+Cook for an additional 3 to 4 hours.

+Remove the bay leaves.
 If desired, add cayenne or crushed red pepper.

 Taste and season with salt and freshly ground black pepper, as needed.

-- Boil the turkey Italian sausage links or saute them in a small amount of olive oil until browned.
+- If the turkey sausage is raw, boil the links or saute them in a small amount of olive oil until browned.
 Slice and add to the beans.

 - Replace the turkey Italian sausage with pork Italian sausage, chorizo, or a spicy smoked sausage.
 Andouille sausage or kielbasa would work well in this soup.

 - Use bulk Italian sausage in the soup.
 Brown in a large skillet over medium heat, drain, and then add to the soup.
 Or make it with browned hot or mild breakfast sausage.

 - Make the soup with ground beef instead of sausage.
 Cook until browned and no longer pink.